EVERSE-ResearchSoftware/RSQKit/pages/contributing/editors_checklist.md

 - The Contributors implemented the requested changes and comments, if needed.
 - The Contributors are acknowledged and thanked for their efforts and informed about the publication of their content.
 - The PR is linked to related issues and can be merged into the main branch with no conflicts.
+- Page URLs are kept static.
+Only in well motivated exceptional cases should this rule be broken.
+Static URLs are important for external sources to refer to our content.

 ### Specific Checklist for Metadata